cyclr/docs/pages/v2/05-application-connectors/authentication/office-365.md

 ## Cyclr setup

-To set up the Office 365 connector in Cyclr, go to your Cyclr console:
+To set up the Microsoft Office 365 connector in Cyclr, go to your Cyclr console:

 1. Go to **Connectors** > **Application Connector Library**.

-2. Use the search box to find the Office 365 connector.
+2. Use the search box to find the Microsoft Office 365 connector.

 3. Select the **Setup Required** icon.